 Appendix A of this report includes a summary of the actuarial assumptions and methods used in this valuation.
 Costs are determined using the Entry Age Normal actuarial cost method.
-This method was initially adopted effective June 30, 1999 and was modified, effective June 30, 2011, to be consistent with the Act and the standards outlined in the GASB Statement No. 27 exposure draft.
+This method was initially adopted effective June 30, 1999 and was modified, effective June 30, 2011, to be consistent with the Act and the standards outlined in the GASB Statement No. 67 exposure draft, which has now been finalized.

 The method used to determine the actuarial value of assets is the five-year smoothed market method.
+This method was modified for the current valuation to immediately recognize offsetting unrecognized gains and losses.
+This slight modification will reduce future volatility in the actuarial value of assets while ensuring that the actuarial value always trends directly towards the market value of assets.
 This technique is further described in Section III of Appendix A. The development of the actuarial value of assets utilizing this method is shown in Tables 8A and 8B of this report.